slatedocs/slate/source/includes/_runs.md

 set-ids | filter by TestSets ids, separated by comma (NOT display-id) |
 instance-ids | filter by Instances ids, separated by comma (NOT display-id) |
 run-type: 'AutomatedRun |ManualRun' | filters run by Run Type: Automated or Manual  |
+set-filter-id | the testSet's filter id -> showing runs of TestSets which are in this filter |
+updated-hours-ago | showing runs that were updated # hours ago |

 * None of the parameters are required.
 You can also combine multiple parameters if needed.
 You can see examples in the dark area to the right.